Driver Guided tours

 For such a small country, Scotland has a remarkably diverse landscape and what better way to explore this landscape than from the comfort and unique viewpoint of a train.

-There were a number of other journeys that could easily have made it into our top 5 such as the train from Glasgow to Stranraar or one of my favourites, Stirling to Perth, but they have just missed out on this occasion!
+There were a number of other journeys that could easily have made it into our top 5 such as the train from Glasgow to Stranraer or one of my favourites, Stirling to Perth, but they have just missed out on this occasion!

 1. Glasgow to Mallaig (approx. 5 hrs)

 Voted Top Rail Journey in the World by readers of Wanderlust magazine for three years running, this beautiful train journey had to come in at number 1.
 Without doubt this west Highland line passes through some of the most stunning and remote landscapes in the world including Loch Lomond, Rannoch Moor and on to Mallaig via Glenfinnan.
-The train from Fort William to Mallaig, famous for the Glenfinnan Viaduct as seen in the Harry Potter film, is probably the best route of all and the Jacobite Steam Train as seen in Harry Potter is well worth the trip for train enthusiasts.
+The train from Fort William to Mallaig, famous for the Glenfinnan Viaduct as seen in the Harry Potter films, is probably the best route of all and the Jacobite Steam Train as seen in Harry Potter is well worth the trip for train enthusiasts.
 The route also takes you past the rugged and remote including some beautiful beaches around Arisaig, as seen in the film ‘Local Hero’.

 2. Inverness to Kyle of Lochalsh (approx. 2 hrs 30 mins)